The Parks

 The Parks displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The Parks dwelling structure, as per the latest Census, consisted of 67.5% houses and 32.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 69.1% houses and 30.9% other dwellings.
-Home ownership in The Parks stood at 23.3%, with mortgaged dwellings at 31.6% and rented ones at 45.1%.
-In the area, median monthly mortgage repayments were $1,517, aligning with Adelaide metro's average.
-Median weekly rent was $270, compared to Adelaide metro's $295.
-Nationally, The Parks' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The Parks' dwelling structures, as per the latest Census, consisted of 67.5% houses and 32.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 69.1% houses and 30.9% other dwellings.
+Home ownership in The Parks was at 23.3%, with mortgaged dwellings at 31.6% and rented ones at 45.1%.
+The median monthly mortgage repayment was $1,517, aligning with Adelaide metro's average.
+The median weekly rent was $270, compared to Adelaide metro's $295.
+Nationally, The Parks' mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing